wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/6-configure-audio-conferencing.md

 After performing the described steps, you defined the default language for your dedicated conference number.

-## Configure Toll-Free Conference Bridge Number
+## Configure toll-free conference bridge number

 Teams does not come with any Toll-free Conference numbers by default.
 If you choose to provide users with toll free numbers, the use of these numbers will be charged per minute through communication credits.